-CWC Energy Services Corp. ("CWC") provides drilling rigs, service rigs, coil tubing, and well testing to established oil and gas producers in the Western Canadian Sedimentary Basin ("WCSB").
+CWC Energy Services Corp. ("CWC") provides drilling rigs, service rigs, and coil tubing to established oil and gas producers in the Western Canadian Sedimentary Basin ("WCSB").
 These oilfield service activities are necessary to complete newly drilled wells and to maintain ongoing servicing of producing wells.
 CWC's services are provided through 2 divisions: Contract Drilling and Production Services.

 The Contract Drilling division operates under the trade name CWC Ironhand Drilling and is comprised of 9 telescopic double drilling rigs with depth ratings from 3,200 to 5,000 metres with an average age of 6 years.
 8 of the 9 drilling rigs have top drives.
 All of the drilling rigs are ideally suited for the most active depths for horizontal drilling in the WCSB.
 With an operational base out of Nisku, Alberta, CWC Ironhand Drilling is ideally positioned for the deeper depths of the WCSB.